svrakata/notes_on_data_shape/README.md

 ### Logic

 * Obtain all the entries including nested with related terms/synonyms at particular branch
-* Search the tree from givven path (tree number)
+* Search the tree for given path (tree number)

-### What should happend

-1. Filter the kegg data from stop words, descriptive words: type of extract/extraction, variation of the entries with the same root, animal products promoting abusive behavior against animals
+### Working with CSV files

+* Proper tools for reading and writing CSV files using streams
+* CLI tools

+### Research on data sanitation

+* What are the specifics for cleaning the data
+* Remove empty lines?
+* remove quotes, headers?

+### Research on parsing

+* Found some books on parsing